SourCherries/auto-face-align/demos/demo_3_averaging/README.md

 # Enhanced facial average
-In this folder, we provide an example Python script that uses AFA to generate an enhanced average of Tony Blair's face:
+In this folder, we provide an example Python script that uses AFA to generate an enhanced average of Angela Merkel's face:
 ```
 python run_demo.py
 ```
 ## Explanation
-Ten different photos of Tony Blair are in the folder `faces-of-tony-blair`.
+Ten different photos of Angela Merkel are in the folder `faces-of-merkel`.

 We used AFA to align all of these faces, shown in panel (a) of the figure below.